indomie858/todolist-react/Backend Stuff/database/bin/database/README.md

 | shared        | bool      |   NO     | default = `false`                                                      |
 | shared_users  | []string  |   NO     | default = [""]                                                         |

+## GetListByName(listname string) (*ListJSON, error)
+Returns a list using the list name.
+Ensures we get the correct list by specifying the list owner

+## GetListByID(lid string) (*ListJSON, error)
+Returns a list using the lists id.
+Checks that the user requesting the list has proper access before returning it.

+## GetLists() ([]*ListJSON, error)
+Returns all of a users lists

+## GetSharedLists() ([]*ListJSON, error)
+Returns all lists shared with the requesting user

+## UpdateList(id string, fields url.Values) (*ListJSON, error)
+Updates the list with the given fields and returns the updated list

+## DestroyList(name string) error
+Destroys the list and any of its tasks, returning any error that occurred

+## DestroyListById(id string) error
+Destroys the list and any of its tasks, returning any error that occurred

+## ListToJSON() *ListJSON
+Parses the list structure into a JSON structure

+## UpdateListTasks(listid, id string)
+Updates the tasks array in the list

 # TASKS

-## AddTask(task_name string, fields url.Values) (*TaskJSON, error)
+## AddTask(task_name, parentid string, fields url.Values) (*TaskJSON, error)
-Adds a new task to the Task Collection in Firebase, setting any fields that are provided
+Adds a new task to the Tasks Collection in Firebase, setting any fields that are provided

 Possible `fields` are: